shoharto/Responsive-Portfolio-Website/README.md

 ## Acknowledgments

-* I learnt this one from youTube channel named [DailyTuition]
+* I learnt this one from youTube.